 Finding a car to buy in Germany is only your ticket to get into the ring, you need to fight a few more rounds to finally drive away with it.
 You have to make all the technical checks happen, insure and register your car in Germany.

-In Germany, roadworthiness inspections are a public safety mission executed by private organizations such as TÜV & DEKRA in mandated garages.
+In Germany, roadworthiness inspections are a public safety business conducted by private organizations such as TÜV & DEKRA in mandated technical center.
 They make your car go through the “Hauptuntersuchung” (HU) & the “Abgasuntersuchung” (AU).
-The latter is since a few years part of the first, and german people will often simply say the “TÜV check” when talking about the HU.
+Both checks are part of the same test now, and German people will often simply say the “TÜV check” when talking about the HU.
 They are pretty much synonyms today.
 If everything goes well, your car will be given the green light for 24 months, after which a new inspection has to be performed.
 This inspection is mandatory to register your car in Germany and costs around 110€.

 I teach you nothing; to buy a car in Germany also means having an insurance.
 I have made an extensive post about it here on this page.
 It is also a step-by-step-guide and a recommended read.
 The EVB Nummer is also mandatory to register your car in Germany.